BloxJ/BloxModsHelper/README.md

-# FiveM-Mods-Installer
+# FiveM Mods Helper
-This repository contains a place where you can install and uninstall your FiveM mods quickly and easily.
+This repository is designed to help you install and uninstall your FiveM mods quickly and easily.

-NOTE: You MUST contact BloxJ#9262 on Discord BEFORE attempting to install!
+Instructions are provided at the following link: [FiveM Mods Helper Tutorial](https://youtu.be/vOXPy3oavC4)

-NOTE: Please do NOT download source code; please download the latest release or else everything will be confusing to you!
+NOTE: Please do NOT download source code; please download the latest release!